spiwokv/metadynminer/README.md

 # Sum two FESes
 tfes+tfes

-# Calculate and substract min, max or mean from a FES
+# Calculate and subtract min, max or mean from a FES
 tfes<-tfes-min(tfes)

 # Summary of FES